JoshuaBFisher1/Project-2/README.md

 The app should provide user profiles that track listening habits, liked songs, and playlists.

-The g App should be responsive and compatible with various devices, including desktop and mobile platforms.
+The App should be responsive and compatible with various devices, including desktop and mobile platforms.

 The app should handle errors and edge cases gracefully, providing clear error messages and a smooth user experience.